colomuller91/tenet-api-test/README.md

 The application is written on Laravel + Sail to have a dockerized development environment in a very short time.
 DB engine is Mysql in two separate instances (application and testing)

-Some SOLID principles were applied, for example in commit bd44cf67, Single Responsibility Principle
+Some SOLID principles were applied, for example in **[this commit](https://github.com/colomuller91/tenet-api-test/commit/bd44cf67e6e27f1f1bc312e2fb88d88431ecb5ae)**, Single Responsibility Principle

 Factories and seeders were used to create initial data.